ryanmoran/explorations/0004-skaffold/README.md

 * What about deletions?
 Are they synced?
 * File Sync requires tar.
 Does tiny have tar?

+## Remote Debugging

+Skaffold has support for remote debugging the containers that it deploys.
+You can run a `skaffold debug` command on any Skaffold pipeline and that pipeline will run in "debug mode".
+As it exists today, Skaffold does all of the work to enable this.
+When `skaffold debug` is run, the buildpacks execute as normal and produce an image.
+Skaffold then modifies the Pod start command such that it invokes the right kind of debug tooling.
+For example, Skaffold will modify a Go image by rewriting the Pod start command to execute `dlv` and bind it to a port.
+Additionally, it includes the `dlv` command via a volume mount that it includes in the Pod spec.

 ## Links of Interest
 [Quick Start](https://skaffold.dev/docs/quickstart/)
 [GitHub Repo](https://github.com/GoogleContainerTools/skaffold)